How to Choose the Right Strap for Your Instrument

 Other Instruments (Mandolin, Ukulele, Banjo, etc.): Lighter instruments need thinner, more adjustable straps that are not bulky.
 Our 1950 Straps at 1" width with a removable shoulder pad offer a customizable fit, letting you add padding for extra comfort or remove it for a lighter feel.
 We also have ukulele-specific straps designed to suit the instrument's size and weight perfectly.

-For instruments without strap pins, straps can easily be adapted.
-Carabiners can be attached to most straps to accommodate banjos and similar instruments.
-For mandolins and acoustic instruments with only one strap pin, headstock ties or laces can be used to secure the other end of the strap, giving you a comfortable and secure setup without any modifications to your instrument.
+For instruments without strap pins, carabiners and headstock ties can be attached to most straps to accommodate banjos and similar instruments.
+For mandolins, acoustic guitars, and other instruments with only one strap pin, headstock ties or laces secure the other end without requiring any modifications to your instrument.

 🎯 2.
 Consider Strap Material and Durability